makew0rld/amfora/README.md

 ### Homebrew

-If you use [Homebrew](https://brew.sh/), you can install the package maintained by @Jackymancs4.
+If you use [Homebrew](https://brew.sh/), you can install Amfora through the official tap.
 ```
+brew tap makeworld-the-better-one/tap
-brew install jackymancs4/tap/amfora
+brew install amfora
 ```
 You can update it with:
 ```